luxfi/docs/docs/tooling/luxjs-guides/cross-chain-transfers.md

 yarn add --dev lux
 ```

-For this tutorial we will use `ts-node` to run the example scripts directly from an LuxJS directory.
+For this tutorial we will use `ts-node` to run the example scripts directly from a LuxJS directory.

 In order to send LUX, you need to have some LUX.
 You can use a pre-funded
 account on local network or get testnet LUX from the [Lux